About Bog Rhubarb

 Bog Rhubarb belongs to the Petasites genus, and is native to Korea, China, and Japan.

 Japanese sweet coltsfoot, Butterbur, Giant butterbur, Great butterbur and Sweet-coltsfoot

 Bog Rhubarb needs 0.5 cups of water every 9 when it doesn’t get direct sunlight and is potted in a 5" pot.

 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

-Select your city to see how the current weather in your area affects the placement of Bog rhubarb in your home 🏡.
+Select your region to see how the current weather in your area affects the placement of Bog Rhubarb in your home 🏡.

 Most potting soils come with ample nutrients which plants use to produce new growth.

 By the time your plant has depleted the nutrients in its soil it’s likely grown enough to need a larger pot anyway.

 To replenish this plant's nutrients, repot your Bog Rhubarb after it doubles in size or once a year—whichever comes first.